TinyCircuits/Thumby-Website/docs/Code-Editor/Get-Started.md

 Follow the below steps and enter code as you go to program your first Thumby project.

-*   import the time and math modules that will be used for animating a sprite with respect to time.
-Also import the thumby module which implements the main API for interacting with buttons and the screen
+*   Import the *time* and *math* modules that will be used for animating a sprite with respect to time.
+Also import the thumby module that implements the main API for interacting with the buttons and the screen

 ```py
 import time